Important & Expected Agriculture & Rural Development ARD Questions for NABARD Grade A Exam

-NABARD Agriculture & Rural Development (ARD) Questions
+Important Agriculture & Rural Development (ARD) Questions for NABARD

-NABARD Agriculture & Rural Development (ARD) Questions
+Agriculture & Rural Development (ARD) Questions for NABARD | Set-19

 1. The process of judicious removal of parts like leaf, flower, fruits etc. to obtain good and qualitative yield is called?